geshan/geshan.github.com/posts/2020-12-07-software-scalability.md

 > Memoization is a higher-order function that caches another function.
 It can turn some slow functions into fast ones.
 It saves the result of a function call after the first time to the cache, so if you call the function again with the same arguments, it will find it in the cache.

 You can have a look at a [Node.js Memoization](/blog/2020/11/nodejs-for-php-developers/#memoization-example) example where the server caches the response for 1 minute.
 Therefore, for 1 minute even if the data changes the client gets the same old data.
+You should read more about [javascript memoization](/blog/2021/02/javascript-memoization/).

 #### HTTP Caching for scalable software